 - The Authority continues to maintain and own sufficient land to provide long-term disposal capacity for its members in excess of one hundred (100) years which is to be developed in phases or cells.
 The long-term disposal capacity provides the Authority with the flexibility it needs to properly evaluate emerging solid waste technologies and to allow sufficient timing to properly fund and to ultimately transition to one or more of these technologies if feasible. - Since its inception, the Authority has developed five landfill cells in five construction phases to-date.
 The most recent cell, Phase V, was completed April 2009 and was activated on August 5, 2011.
-Phase V is projected to provide additional disposal capacity through 2016 and possibly 2017.
+Phase V is projected to provide additional disposal capacity through 2017 and possibly 2018.
 Other than the initial Phase I, all funding associated with the construction of Phases II-V has been cash-funded through an established and dedicated reserve account which continues to receive regular contributions from the Authority's tipping fees to cash-fund subsequent cell developments.
 The Authority anticipates this dedicated reserve account will be sufficiently funded such that Phase VI will also be cash-funded. - Portions of the Smith Gap Landfill are nearing final construction grade and in accordance with the Authority's permit, are in the process of being closed.
-In FY 2009, the Authority's professional engineering contractor began developing the design plans required for a closure permit submittal to the VDEQ.
-The Authority, in conjunction with its professional engineering consultant, initially presented an innovative closure design to the VDEQ for consideration as a Research Design and Development (RDD) project.
-Ultimately, the RDD concept was replaced with a newly engineered geosynthetic capping system.
+The Authority, in conjunction with its professional engineering consultant, presented an innovative closure design to the VDEQ for consideration as a Research Design and Development (RDD) project utilizing a newly engineered geosynthetic capping system.
 If approved, the revised cap will prove less costly to construct than the prescriptive capping system, while providing a permanent, more stable construction that would also provide a high level of environmental protection.
-The proposed project, as planned and if approved, would be the first of its kind in the Commonwealth of Virginia and could serve as a model for subsequent cell closures at Smith Gap and throughout the State. - As part of the original closure plan for the Smith Gap Landfill, the Authority installed an active gas collection and control system (GCCS) that began operations in April 2011.
+The proposed project, as planned and if approved, would be the first of its kind in the Commonwealth of Virginia and could serve as a model for subsequent cell closures at Smith Gap and throughout the State.
+The Authority anticipates receiving final VDEQ approval and initiation of closure construction in FY 2016 with completion of these portions in FY 2017. - As part of the original closure plan for the Smith Gap Landfill, the Authority installed an active gas collection and control system (GCCS) that began operations in April 2011.
 All funding for the closure plan, including the GCCS, is funded through an established reserve account which continues to receive regular contributions from tipping fees that will continue to fund subsequent cell closure costs.
-Although the Authority has no regulatory obligation to install and operate a GCCS, the Authority's GCCS is currently collecting and preventing the annual emissions of approximately 60,000 tons of carbon dioxide equivalent (CO2e) to the atmosphere, thereby greatly reducing greenhouse gas emissions.
-The Authority is a registered member of the California Climate Action Registry which qualifies the Authority's destruction of greenhouse gases for emission credits which can be sold on the open market to help offset the initial cost of installing the GCCS.
-Through January 2014, the Authority has received third party validation for approximately 93,000 tons or emission credits suitable for marketing.
-The Authority anticipates selling some or all of its validated credits in FY 2015 thereby creating a new revenue stream.
+Although the Authority has no regulatory obligation to install and operate a GCCS at this time, the Authority's GCCS is currently collecting and preventing the annual emissions of approximately 60,000 tons of carbon dioxide equivalent (CO2e) to the atmosphere, thereby greatly reducing greenhouse gas emissions.
+The Authority is a registered member of the California Climate Action Registry (CARs) which qualifies the Authority's destruction of greenhouse gases for emission credits which can be sold on the open market to help offset the initial cost of installing the GCCS.
+In FY 2015, the Authority received third party validation for approximately 93,000 tons of CO2e emission credits which were sold, after expenses, for approximately \$106,000.
+The Authority anticipates selling some or all of its ongoing and newly validated credits in FY 2016 and thereafter, creating a new temporary annual revenue stream, albeit in projected lesser amounts.
+This new revenue stream is projected to last for approximately 5 years when regulations will ultimately disqualify the Authority from generating emission credits.